Educational Requirements

 -

-Symbiosis Institute of Media & Communication (SIMC), Pune:
+Symbiosis Institute of Media and Communication (SIMC), Pune:

 -

-- Offers bachelor's and master's degrees in journalism and mass communication.
+- Offers bachelor's and master's degrees in science-related fields, providing a strong foundation in scientific knowledge.

 -